oliverschmidt/play-btc/README.md

 * Replace the [visual feedback](https://github.com/oliverschmidt/Play-BTc/blob/master/play-btc.s#L275) with two `nop` operations.

-* Call the BTc player core with
+* Call the BTc player core with:
   * `A` set to the high byte of the memory address you placed the .btc file content on
   * `X` set to the number of samples divided by 256